Law Enforcement at Burning Man & the Surrounding Areas

 Laws Specific to Black Rock City

-- Urination and defecation on the playa is a violation of federal regulations.
+- Human waste (urination and defecation) on the playa is a violation of federal regulations.
 You may be issued a ticket that will cost you hundreds of dollars.

 - You may only enter and exit the event site through the Gate.
-Prior to the event, the BLM issues a federal closure order, creating a closed zone around BRC to ensure the safety of participants and users of the Black Rock Desert.
+Prior to the event, BLM issues a federal closure order, creating a closed zone around BRC to ensure the safety of participants and users of the Black Rock Desert.
 You may not enter the closed zone except at the main Gate and you may not drive outside of BRC in the area adjacent to its boundaries.
+Visiting any area hot springs during the event is a violation of the closure order.

 - Hiking in or through the closure zone is highly discouraged.
 Those on foot in this area should be prepared to show a ticket stub or risk citation by law enforcement.
 Also, avoid this area during dust storms and always have adequate lighting at night.